nhocki/blog/source/_posts/2012-07-10-use-the-community-for-something-more.markdown

 interested before I throw myself sending emails and talking to people, so please contact me if you are, either by leaving a comment or [pinging me on Twitter(@nhocki)](http://twitter.com/nhocki).

+If you liked this idea, you might one to [up vote it in Hackernews](http://news.ycombinator.com/item?id=4227721).